periodo/edtf-ontology/README.md

 itself, so that data can always be self-describing, and all standard tools would automatically support it, without depending on additional software installation for each new rich literal type.

+More broadly, this is a place for discussing the using of EDTF in RDF and with both EDTF-aware and non-EDTF-aware RDF tools.